larammerce/docs/8.x/theme-development/articles.md

 class Article extends BaseModel implements
 ```

-An 'Article' has some relationships with other entity types existing in the system as shown below:
+An `Article` has some relationships with other entity types existing in the system as shown below:

 Num  | Property       | Datatype     | Description
 -----|----------------|--------------|-----------